munificent/craftinginterpreters/book/parsing-expressions.md

         | "(" expression ")" ;
 ```

-Most of the cases for the rule are single terminals, so it's pretty
+Most of the cases for the rule are single terminals, so parsing is
-straightforward:
+straightforward.

 ^code primary